axelpale/nudged/doc/API.md

   - a [transform](#nudgedtransform) to be inverted

 Throws
-  if the given transformation is singular and cannot be inverted
+  if the given transformation is singular and cannot be inverted.
+  This can occur for example in situations where the scale of the transform has dropped to zero.

 <p style="display: inline">Return:</p>